Textrux/website/packages/textrux/docs/paper.md

 and then here is a separate discussion of wave computing. how would you think to add this into the current paper, if at all. i want it to not take center stage but it is an interesting future possibility:

 ## Appendix B - Further Wave Computing Consideration

+The potential of BSS extends beyond its immediate applications.
+One particularly intriguing possibility for future research is wave computing—a speculative approach that envisions a grid of computational nodes operating based on non-linear communication.
+In traditional computing, operations are carried out in a step-by-step manner, with inputs explicitly directed to functions.
+Wave computing introduces the idea of ambient, non-linear communication where nodes in a grid can "listen" and "broadcast" signals, similar to how humans can hear and respond to ambient sounds in a shared environment.

+This paradigm shift could introduce new methods of programming where functions, or nodes, passively listen for specific signals to execute tasks, allowing for a continuous flow of computation rather than discrete, linear processes.
+As described in speculative scenarios of broadcast-based wave computing, nodes would be analogous to cells in BSS, capable of interacting not just based on direct input but by detecting signals broadcast by other nodes.

+By utilizing recursive CSV cells — cells containing their own CSV grids — BSS can assign entire programs to specific points on the main grid.
+This allows for a direct mapping of computational nodes onto a physical grid, creating a real-world representation of the system.
+Such a setup opens the door to nonlinear, dynamic networks where the relationships between nodes can evolve continuously.
+This approach could inspire future research into wave computing, where spatial relationships drive new methods for digital signal processing and innovative grid-based hardware systems.

+While much of this remains theoretical, wave computing represents an exciting frontier for BSS, with the potential to introduce broadcasted computation, nonlinear node communication, and ambient awareness into the grid-based programming model.
+Such advancements could redefine not only the way we structure and manipulate data but also how we conceptualize computation itself, making BSS a foundational layer for future computing paradigms.

 In computing, we rarely using broadcasting.
 We have cell phones that broadcast data...to a specific cell tower, but that is still just a linear transmission of data.
 No other phones in our area "hear" that signal or at least pay any attention to it.
 They merely wait on communication to come from a specific cell tower nearby.
 Point-to-point communication is how computing is done.